humoyun/tickethub/README.md

 #### Seme remarks

+JWT_KEY is generated and maintained by kubernetes, it makes sure to make JWT_KEY available for pods in the form of env variables
+- cmd: `kubectl create secret generic jwt-secret --from-literal=JWT_KEY=some-very-secret-key`

 express-async-errors: we need to handle error thrown by express, by default it handles sync route handlers (function), but in case of we mark handler with async like: `async (res, req) = {}`, then the request just hangs, to fix this issue we used express-async-errors